Elements-Agency/benjaminjyoung/content/artwork/erie-rock/index.md

 alt: This watercolor painting by Ben Young is an ethereal and solitary stone monolith, crowned with verdant trees, rises from the misty waters of a tranquil lake, embodying a quiet testament to nature's enduring strength and mystery.
 author: Benjamin J. Young

+progress: Painted with watercolor paint on a cold press cotton watercolor block.
+My style generally focuses on impressionism, with certain elements shifting to realism that I want to draw focus to.
+This artwork however was a little different from that, where the realism elements where much more present than my other art pieces.
+This was a very labor intensive and detailed piece.
+Many stages of doing a layer, drying, and continuing on with the next step.
+I enjoyed the journey though and it's one of my favorite artworks.
+I later learned that my for this painting technique closely matches the master artist, Andrew Wyeth.

 featured: true
 popularity: 5
 ratio: portrait